farmalloc/exp_collective_farmalloc/README.md

 ## Getting Started Guide
 ### Components

-The artifact is provided as a Docker image.
-The image contains three main components:
+This artifact package contains three main components:

   * The collective allocator library, which is the artifact.
   * Variety of B-tree and skip list implementations using the collective allocator library.
 They are listed in Section 5.2 in the paper.